slow3586/DesktopFidget/README.md

 #DesktopFidget
-A (not so small anymore) project on C# made in Visual Studio 12.
+A (kind of small but I'm not sure) project on C# made in Visual Studio 12.
 Using graphics functions the program cuts out frames out of an image file and then draws them together, resulting in a complete image, as demonstrated here: http://youtu.be/Tle-syKSwUw (new video)

 ##Features (so far):